RohitRajendran/components/README.md

 ## Building a Component 🔩

-You can build a component story by creating a folder within the `components` directory.
+Running `yarn generate` will create the folder and files you need to start building out your component.
 Each component at the very least should have an export, documentation, testing, and a story file.
 The general structure should look something like the following.

 ```markdown
 •